F3

 Safety first: Disconnect power at the breaker before testing or replacing parts.

 - Test resistance: Disconnect the sensor and measure resistance with a multimeter.
-At room temperature, expect ~1080 Ω. If reading is open (OL), shorted (near 0 Ω), or far off spec, replace the sensor.
+At room temperature, expect ~1080 Ω. If the reading is open (OL), shorted (near 0 Ω), or far off spec, replace the sensor.

 - Check harness: If the sensor tests good, trace the wires back to the EOC.
 Inspect for cuts, burns, or loose connections.
 Reseat the connector at the control board.